 Household expenses include utilities, repairs, mortgage interest, property taxes, rent, property insurance, domestic help, and food eaten within the home, but does not include the cost of clothing, education, medical expenses, life insurance, vacation costs, or any provided transportation.
 In other words, expenses that are specifically for the individual are generally not included: only expenses for the household are counted.
 Moreover, you cannot count the value of your work around the home, since it is too easy to overstate its value.

 Abandoned spouse rules allow a taxpayer who was abandoned by her spouse to file as head of household.
-Congress enacted these rules because otherwise the separated parent may be forced to use unfavorable tax rates if she has to file married filing separately.
+Congress enacted these rules because otherwise the separated parent may be forced to use unfavorable tax rates if she must file married filing separately.
 To qualify as an abandoned spouse, you must satisfy the following requirements:

 - you did not file a joint return